torvalds/linux/Documentation/filesystems/squashfs.rst

 all other occurrences holding an out of line reference to that value.

 The xattr lists are packed into compressed 8K metadata blocks.
-To reduce overhead in inodes, rather than storing the on-disk location of the xattr list inside each inode, a 32-bit xattr id is stored.
+To reduce overhead in ianaldes, rather than storing the on-disk location of the xattr list inside each ianalde, a 32-bit xattr id is stored.
 This xattr id is mapped into the location of the xattr list using a second xattr id lookup table.